 21 Apr The Deep Squat.
 Is It Safe?
 The Surprising Answer to a Controversial Exercise Question.

-Let me define deep knee squats as squating past parallel and peforming a full range of motion to “rock bottom.”
+Let me define deep knee squats as squatting past parallel and performing a full range of motion to “rock bottom.”

 The question is, is this safe to do?

 According to the literature, there was some initial concerns with the potential risk for injury doing full squats.